Code-Institute-Submissions/NickBaker11-Milestone-no-3_resub/README.md

 ##Testing
 * Testing my links- 'logo', 'home', 'database', 'more info', 'add', top_return' and 'edit' by clicking on them.
 All go to their correct url.
 * Testing my CRUD 'create'- Clicking on the #add_info_btn on main_page.html takes the user to add_info.html.
 This page shows the user the input catagories.
 THe user can then input the desired data into each - any category that does not have input (aside from the 'Time Period' currently which needs fixing) gets a 'please fill out this field' popup warning.
 Once the user has finished inputting their data and clicks 'Submit', the data is successfully sent to my mongo db.
 I have tested this several times and see the data both in my atlas mongo database and on the website itself as the user will see it.
+* Testing my CRUD 'edit'- Clicking on the #edit_info_btn on main_page.html that is linking to each database entry takes the user to the same page setup as add_info.hmtl, except that the fields are already filled in(aside from the 'Time Period' currently which needs fixing).
+The user may then edit the desired information and hit the Edit button.
+The user will then be redirected to main_page.html and the information they wanted to edit will have been successfully altered.
+* Testing my CRUD 'delete'- Clicking on the #delete_info_btn on main_page.html that is linking to each database entry will delete that particular entry from the database.
+As it is removed from the db, it will no longer be visible to the user.
 ##Deployment
 ##Credits
 ##Content